SimpleBus/symfony-bridge/doc/doctrine_orm_bridge_bundle.md

 - A command bus middleware which [collects domain events recorded by entities and lets the event bus handle them](http://simplebus.github.io/DoctrineORMBridge/doc/domain_events.md)

+> Install SimpleBus/DoctrineORMBridge
+>
+> Before you continue, first install the `simple-bus/doctrine-orm-bridge` package in your project:
+>
+>     composer require simple-bus/doctrine-orm-bridge

 When you enable the `DoctrineORMBridgeBundle` in your project, both features will be automatically registered as command bus middlewares: